Crixstal/Platformer2D/README.md

 ## **Informations**

-In the zip file "Build+Assets" you can find :
+The build and the assets can be found in the zip file "Build+Assets" under the GOLD release:
 - "Platformer2D.exe" to launch the game is in the "Build" folder
 - all the assets are in the "asset" folder :
     - Animations